Download Contact (.vcf)

 Barry Landsberg is a health industry litigation partner, who has made landmark law for hospitals, nursing homes, and other healthcare providers and insurers.
 Mr. Landsberg also has won several first-impression cases for hospitals before the California Supreme Court and the California Court of Appeal.

-Mr. Landsberg sat on the Manatt Board of Directors continuously from 1998 through 2009.
+Mr. Landsberg currently sits on the Manatt Board of Directors, as he did continuously from 1998 through 2009.
 He also Co-Chaired Manatt’s national Litigation Division from 2000 through 2006, and he Co-Chaired Manatt’s Appellate Practice Group from 2007 through 2009.

 Mr. Landsberg was chosen as one of the “2003 Outstanding Healthcare Litigators” by Nightingale’s Healthcare News and selected by his peers to be listed in The Best Lawyers in America for more than ten years.